RobertNorthard/robertnorthard.github.io/_posts/2019-10-29-writing-a-custom-terraform-provider.markdown

 description: Writing a custom Terraform provider!
 ---

 So, how do you develop a custom Terraform provider?
 There are a lot of blogs like this, but the purpose of this one is to learn myself.
-In this post we will develop a custom terraform provider that exposes a data source for retrieving the Coinable API endpoint.
+In this post we will develop a custom terraform provider that exposes a data source for retrieving the Coinbase API endpoint.

 First, I read the [Terraform plugin SDK getting started guide](https://www.terraform.io/docs/extend/writing-custom-providers.html), which is is a good overview of the SDK which is used for developing a custom Terraform provider.
 This blog posts assumes you have all "Go" pre-reqs set-up successfully.